Suohpanterror: History

 The group began its work in 2012, using Facebook as a distribution platform.
 Beyond social media, Suohpanterror's art has been exhibited at Littfest in Umeå, Sweden; the Siida Sámi Museum in Inari, Finland; the Helsinki City Library's Library 10 facility; the World Village Festival in Helsinki;

 the XXII Triennale di Milano in Italy; Saw/Gallery Nordic Lab in Ottawa; and the 2020 Biennale of Sydney in Australia.
 Suohpanterror was included in the SAAMELAISTA nykytaidetta = Dálá SÁMI dáidda = SÁMI Contemporary travelling exhibition of contemporary Sámi art that visited Finland, Norway, Sweden, and Germany in 2014–2015.
 "Suohpangiehta," the group's version of Rosie the Riveter, was used as the cover of the exhibition catalogue.

 The group's artists remain anonymous in an effort to keep the focus on their message, but Jokkmokk, Sweden-based artist Jenni Laiti acts as the group's spokesperson.

 The group's name, "Suohpanterror," comes from suohpan, the Northern Sámi language word for the lasso used to catch reindeer, plus the English word terror to mean "fear of the lasso."
 It refers in an ironic way to hostility towards Sámi asserting their identity and rights, including their sometimes being labeled terrorists.

 Suohpanterror is known for its propaganda posters that draw from pop art, advertising, and popular culture.
 The group's primary medium is digital art, employing détournement techniques, culture jamming, and political satire.
 This often means taking common images and giving them a Sámi context, such remaking the Barack Obama "Hope" poster as a portrait of former Sámi Parliament president Klemetti Näkkäläjärvi.

 Suohpanterror's "Suohpangiehta" (2013) poster reenvisions J. Howard Miller's "We Can Do It!" (c.
 1943) to signify Sámi feminism and self-determination.

-During the 2023 Finnish parliamentary election, in response to long-delayed efforts to reform the Finnish Sámi District Act, Suohpanterror produced a number of posters urging people to vote for Sámi candidates.
+During the 2023 Finnish parliamentary election, in response to long-delayed efforts to reform the Finnish Sámi Parliament Act, Suohpanterror produced a number of posters urging people to vote for Sámi candidates.

 "Suohpangiehta"

-One of Suohpanterror's most widely reproduced images is "Suohpangiehta," its 2013 reenvisioning of J. Howard Miller's "We Can Do It!" poster, replacing Rosie the Riveter's factory garb with a gátki, liidni, and gahpir (traditional Sámi clothing).
+One of Suohpanterror's most widely reproduced images is "Suohpangiehta," its 2013 reenvisioning of J. Howard Miller's "We Can Do It!" poster, replacing Rosie the Riveter's factory garb with a gákti, liidni, and gahpir (traditional Northern Sámi clothing).
 Above her is the phrase "suohpangiehta," which translates literally from Northern Sámi as 'lasso hand' and refers to someone particularly skilled in using a lasso.
 The image has been described as speaking to Sámi feminism, as well as appropriating notions of American power and military might.
 Suohpanterror spokesperson Jenni Laiti describes the image as saying to Sámi "This is who we are and we can do it."